willfolsom/pokechrome/README.md

 ![Demo](public/demo.gif)

-(These gif slowed down the process, I promise the process is faster / responsive.)
+(These gifs slowed down the process, but the process is faster and responsive.)

 ![Rapid Demo](public/rapid-demo.gif)